 Breadcrumb navigation should be regarded as an extra feature and shouldn’t replace effective primary navigation menus.
 It’s a convenience feature; a secondary navigation scheme that allows users to establish where they are; and an alternative way to navigate around your website.

-Location-based breadcrumbs show the user where they are in the website’s hierarchy.
+1. Location-based Location-based breadcrumbs show the user where they are in the website’s hierarchy.
 They are typically used for navigation schemes that have multiple levels (usually more than two levels).
-In the example below (from SitePoint7), each text link is for a page that is one level higher than the one on its right.
+In the example below (from SitePoint), each text link is for a page that is one level higher than the one on its right.

 2. Attribute-based Attribute-based breadcrumb trails display the attributes of a particular page.
-For example, in Newegg8, breadcrumb trails show the attributes of the items displayed on a particular page:
+For example, in Newegg, breadcrumb trails show the attributes of the items displayed on a particular page:

 This page displays all computer cases that have the attributes of being manufactured by Lian Li and having a MicroATX Mini Tower form factor.